gmkader44/Indopak-Quran-Script-Complete-Unicode-Support/README.md

 ✅ Displays correctly in Google Docs and similar tools.

 NB: The Indopak script is also known as South Asian Arabic Script, Nastaliq Script, Nastaleeq Script, or South Asian Quranic Text.

+To see how it looks, I have developed a Quran website for testing and viewing purposes only: https://quranwebapp.netlify.app